Position: Agent Should Invoke External Tools ONLY When Epistemically Necessary: Implications for Learning and Training

+We therefore examine four representative behavior modes defined by how agents allocate epistemic effort between internal reasoning and external interaction to solve the task successfully, and discuss their consequences for alignment, efficiency, and long-term capability development.

+\paragraph{High internal reasoning and high external tool use.} In this mode, the agent invokes extensive internal reasoning while also frequently calling external tools, regardless of epistemic necessity.
+Although this behavior may achieve correctness, it is inefficient and obscures the underlying decision logic.
+The agent neither trusts its internal competence nor relies selectively on external information, effectively treating tool use as brute-force exploration.
+This pattern reflects poor calibration of internal solvability estimates and leads to unnecessary computational overhead, increased latency, and higher risk of cascading errors.

-\item \textbf{Maximizing external tool and minimizing internal tool use.} This entails the agent over-relies on external tools while underutilizing its internal reasoning capacity.
-This may yield correct results, especially for smaller models, but it results in inefficiency and increased dependence on external systems.
-More importantly, it conflicts with the core aim of model scaling: to internalize knowledge within parameters.
-By deferring to external tools, the agent misses opportunities to reinforce and generalize its own representations, limiting long-term autonomy and adaptability.
+\paragraph{Low internal reasoning and high external tool use.} Here, the agent systematically defers to external tools while underutilizing its internal reasoning capability (e.g., from point $B$ to point $A$ for external task; from point $C$ to point $A$ for internal task as shown in Fig~\ref{fig:theory_of_agent}).
+This behavior may be effective for weaker models or information-intensive tasks, but it introduces persistent inefficiency and dependence on external systems.
+More critically, it undermines the goal of model scaling and continual learning: by outsourcing problems that could be solved internally, the agent fails to consolidate and exploit its own parametric knowledge.
+From the perspective of Section~\ref{section:position_uncertainty}, this mode corresponds to underestimating internal solvability.

-\item \textbf{Maximizing internal tools and minimizing external tool use.} In this setup, the agent leans heavily on internal reasoning and avoids external tool use~\citep{wang2025otcoptimaltoolcalls}.
-This behavior promotes autonomy and efficiency, especially in constrained environments, and aligns with the principle of maximizing model capacity.
-However, excessive internal deliberation can lead to overthinking, producing unnecessarily long reasoning chains.
-While this reflects strong use of internal knowledge, it may overlook more efficient external solutions in certain cases (See \$~\ref{appendix:others}), indicating a need for better tool use calibration.
+\paragraph{High internal reasoning and low external tool use.} In this regime, the agent relies heavily on internal reasoning and avoids external interaction, even when external information could simplify or disambiguate the task~\citep{wang2025otcoptimaltoolcalls}.
+This behavior reflects strong internal competence and autonomy, and is desirable in constrained or offline environments.
+However, excessive internal deliberation can lead to overthinking, long reasoning traces, or brittle inference when required information lies outside the model’s internal scope.
+This mode corresponds to overestimating internal solvability and is a common source of hallucination or logically consistent but factually incorrect outputs.

-\item \textbf{Minimizing both internal and external physical tool use.} This represents the most efficient trajectory: solving tasks with minimal use of tools, internal~\citep{arora2025traininglanguagemodelsreason} or external~\citep{wang2025otcoptimaltoolcalls}.
-It reflects optimal behavior of using tools only when necessary, guided by precise self-monitoring and calibrated decision-making.
-However, extreme minimalism can risk underthinking or skipping essential steps, especially in complex tasks.
-In addition, empirically training agents toward this behavior is difficult, as it requires balancing correctness with efficiency, which is a more delicate optimization than correctness alone.